HasanAbdullozoda3663/StudyGuid-TJ/README.md

-# StudyGuid Tj 🎓🌍
+# StudyGuide TJ 🎓🌍

-StudyGuid TJ is an educational web platform designed to assist both local and international students in exploring universities, faculties, and academic programs across Tajikistan.
+StudyGuide TJ is an educational web platform designed to assist both local and international students in exploring universities, faculties, and academic programs across Tajikistan.
 It bridges students with institutions through a multilingual, interactive, and informative interface.

 ## 🌟 Key Features